pat/thinking-sphinx/real_time.md

 ### Rake Tasks

+If you're using Thinking Sphinx v3.4.0 or newer, then you can use the same rake tasks that you're familiar with - they'll take care of both types of indices.
+But if you're on an older version with real-time indices, use `ts:generate` and `ts:regenerate` in place of `ts:index` and `ts:rebuild` respectively.

-With real-time indices, you should never use `ts:index` or `ts:rebuild`.
-Their functional equivalents are `ts:generate` and `ts:regenerate` (as covered on [the rake tasks page](rake_tasks.html)).
-You only need to run `ts:regenerate` when you've added an index, removed an index, or edited the structure of an index (e.g. added/removed/modified fields or attributes).
+Just like with SQL-backed indices, you only need to run `ts:rebuild` when you've added an index, removed an index, or edited the structure of an index (e.g. added/removed/modified fields or attributes).

 ### Indexes, Fields & Attributes